Roy HalladayHarry Leroy Halladay

 “In some ways, it was almost an unfortunate thing that happened,” Blue Jays general manager Gord Ash told the Syracuse Post-Standard in Spring Training of 1999.
 “It was great to watch it and see it unfold, but at the same time, you don’t want a young pitcher like that pegged, every time he goes out there, as the guy who almost threw the no-hitter.”

-Halladay was penciled into the Blue Jays rotation in 1999 but struggled in Spring Training and began the year in the bullpen, eventually posting an 8-7 record with a 3.92 ERA.
+Halladay was penciled into the Blue Jays rotation in 1999 but started slowly in Spring Training and began the year in the bullpen, eventually posting an 8-7 record with a 3.92 ERA.
 The next season, Halladay struggled to a 4-7 record with a 10.64 ERA in 19 appearances.

-In late Spring Training of 2001, with Halladay still struggling, the Blue Jays sent him to the minors.
+In late Spring Training of 2001, with Halladay still trying to find his groove, the Blue Jays sent him to the minors.
 Not just Triple-A, but all the way to Class A Dunedin.

 “It was like a nightmare, the worst thing that could possibly happen,” Halladay told the Toronto Star in 2003.
 “There’s nothing you can do to feel better.”